mendix/docs/content/en/docs/appstore/use-content/modules/genai/genai-commons.md

 ### 1.1 Limitations {#limitations}

-The current scope of the module is focused only on text & image generation as well as embeddings and knowledgebase use cases.
+The current scope of the module is focused on text and image generation, as well as embeddings and knowledgebase use cases.

 ### 1.2 Dependencies {#dependencies}